Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 Click the picture below to see the movie from JINGDIAO:
 [![Create points on face with NX OPEN](https://img.youtube.com/vi/2ylW4YDFr9g/0.jpg)](https://www.youtube.com/watch?v=2ylW4YDFr9g)
 I was deeply attracted when the first time I saw the videos.
 About a year ago, I've been trying to learn NX OPEN and VB.NET, aiming to uncover the secrets behind egg engraving.
-Due to limited skills in computer coding and understanding of NXOPEN, these studies are progressing slowly at an entry level.
+Due to limited skills in computer coding and understanding of NXOPEN, these studies are progressing slowly at an entry-level.
 Nonetheless, I'm grateful to my boss, colleagues, and friends for their kind help, guidance, and support.

 ----------------------------

-As every egg is unique.
-When carving an egg, two key points are involved: detecting the shape of the egg and automatically generating a toolpath.
-Consequently, the adaptive machining process involves two steps:
+As every egg is unique, when carving an egg, two key points could be addressed: detecting the shape of the egg and automatically generating a toolpath.
+Consequently, the simple adaptive machining process involves two steps:

 ## **1. Detect part deformation**
 Detect part distortion by probe: